Did you know?

 Are leopard sharks in Australia?

-Yes, the leopard shark can be found along the western coast of Western Australia and the north and south coasts of New South Whales.
+Yes, they can be found along the western coast of Western Australia and the north and south coasts of New South Whales.

 What eats a leopard shark?